 The role of public institutions and the Judiciary on legal tech in Singapore

-In more recent times, the Ministry of Law and the Judiciary have signalled efforts to assess technology’s impact on future legal services.
+In more recent times, the Ministry of Law and the Judiciary have signaled efforts to assess technology’s impact on future legal services.
 This led to the formation of a Courts of the Future Taskforce, which will study and provide recommendations on the approach for adopting technology in Singapore’s court work.

 Since 2017, the emphasis also took on the form of active support for technology adoption – as can be seen from events such as the unveiling of the Singapore Academy of Law’s Legal Technology Vision, as well as initiatives like Future Law Innovation Programme (FLIP), Tech Start for Law and Tech-celerate for Law.